rafkol98/AI-Search/README.md

 # AI-Search
 This submission designed, explored, and evaluated different uninformed and informed search algorithms to create a route planner for autonomous ferries.

-AI Practice module Practical 1 - University of St Andrews.
+AI Practice Practical 1 - University of St Andrews.

 **Compiling & Running Instruction**
 1. Navigate to the src directory included in the AI-Search folder: